joblib/joblib/doc/memory.rst

     >>> func2(1)  #doctest: +ELLIPSIS
     Running func(1)

-  As long as you stay in the same session, you are not getting needless recomputation::
+  As long as the same session is used, there are no needless recomputation::

     >>> func(1) # No recomputation now